-In 2010 was made the decision the old Shed 10 (2-story historic building, former warehouse) on Queens Wharf to be rebuild and refurbished as a modern cruise terminal.
+In 2010 was made the decision the old Shed 10 (2-story historic building, former warehouse) on Queens Wharf to be rebuilt and refurbished as a modern cruise terminal.
 The project's interior designers were from Jasmax.

 - City Council spent over NZD 23 million on the new terminal.
 Refurbishment works started in 2012 and were completed in 2013.

-- The new cruise ship terminal is equipped with Customs, lounge, processing/waiting area and various service facilities.
+- The new cruise ship terminal is equipped with Customs, lounge, processing/waiting area, and various service facilities.
 The building's ground floor is used for pax luggage, security and border agency processing.
 Queens Wharf is a popular public space also used for themed event space by locals and tourists.

 - In September 2016 started the building of a mooring structure at the end of Queen's Wharf.
 The "mooring dolphin" was sunk into the sea bed (off the wharf's end) to provide a mooring point for longer / larger cruise vessels without spending much more money on a wharf extension.
-The structure cost USD 10 million and was completed and usable for season 2017-2018.
+The structure cost USD 10 million and was completed and usable for the season 2017-2018.

 - In 2017, the port was visited twice by its ever-largest vessel - RCI's Ovation of the Seas.
 During both visits, the 348-m liner had to be moored in Waitemata and its passengers ferried ashore via tenders.
-The new mooring dolphin (location 75 m / 246 ft off Queens Wharf's end) is used for berthing only of largest cruise liners.
+The new mooring dolphin (location 75 m / 246 ft off Queens Wharf's end) is used for berthing only of the largest cruise liners.

 - In September 2018 were announced plans for a 90-m (295-ft) long mooring extension to be constructed off Queens Wharf.
 The 42 m (138 ft) long extension will be partially served by a gangway and will allow berthing for larger vessels - with LOA length up to 337 m (1105 ft).
-The new plan also includes building of 2 mooring structures (48 m and 82 m dolphins) out from Queens Wharf.
+The new plan also includes the building of 2 mooring structures (48 m and 82 m dolphins) out from Queens Wharf.
 Walkway to the first mooring will be available to the public when liners are not docked.
 A smaller gangway will give port workers access to the 2nd structure.
 Once started, the project could be operational by summer 2020.

 - address - "Queens Wharf, 150 Quay Street, Auckland New Zealand"